Skip to content

 Examples:

-Update the 'name' and 'age' columns for the rows with ids 1 and 2 (assuming 'id' is the primary key):
+Update the name and age columns for the rows with ids 1 and 2 (assuming id is the primary key).
+If either row does not exist, this raises an error:

 >>> tbl.update([{'id': 1, 'name': 'Alice', 'age': 30}, {'id': 2, 'name': 'Bob', 'age': 40}])